Radiological Technology

 lecture training

-We hold a training session within the department once a month.
-In the first half of the training session, case reports and lectures are given by residents in order to develop research presentation skills, and in the second half, lectures are given by the person in charge of the resident training team.
+The resident training team holds training sessions within the department every month.
+In the first half of the session, residents are given the opportunity to present cases three times a year in order to develop their research presentation skills, and in the second half, the resident training team members hold lectures and case study sessions.

 April in May June July August September